 Kansas City, MO 64119-2897

-The affairs of the HOA are overseen by a board of directors.
-The number of directors, their nomination and election, and their activities on the board are specified and governed by the HOA bylaws.
-Directors serve on a voluntary basis for 2-year terms, and are elected by the HOA members at the annual meeting.
+A board of directors oversees the affairs of the Brookhill HOA.
+The number of directors, their nomination and election, and their activities on the board are specified and governed by the Brookhill HOA bylaws.
+Directors serve on a voluntary, unpaid basis for 2-year terms and are elected by the members at the annual meeting.

 Brookhill Lot Restrictions

-Listed here are the restrictions considered to be the most pertinent to “owner-members” in the development and utilization of their property.
+Listed here are the restrictions considered to be the most pertinent to members in the development and utilization of their property.